Online Bachelor's Degree in Alternative Medicine

 |Continuing Education||Master's in nutrition or doctoral degree in chiropractics available|

 What Courses Will I Take?

 Typically included in your general education requirements for these programs are English, anatomy and physiology, algebra, biology, chemistry and psychology.
 Requirements usually include a combination of lecture and lab classes.
 Depending upon the scope of the program, course topics might include health care ethics, homeopathy, naturopathy, nutritional counseling skills, acupuncture principles and traditional Chinese medicine.

 What Career Options Will I Have?

 With your bachelor's degree in alternative medicine, you can pursue entry-level careers in a number of different places, including government organizations, schools and hospitals.
 Some positions you may hold include medical assistant, massage therapist, nutritionist and dietician.
 Nutritionists and dieticians often work in hospitals or medical practices, helping physicians educate their patients on health and wellness.
-The U.S. Bureau of Labor Statistics (BLS) estimated that the median annual income for nutritionists and dieticians was about $54,000 as of 2011 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) estimated that the median annual income for nutritionists and dieticians was $56,950 as of 2014 (www.bls.gov).

-Please note that some of the potential careers you could pursue with a bachelor's degree in alternative medicine or a related field require additional education, training and licensure beyond that provided by a bachelor's degree program.
-As of 2011, massage therapy was regulated through licensing or certification in Washington, D.C., at the state level in 43 states and at the local level in several regions, so you'd need to be aware of the regulations in the area in which you'd like to practice if you chose to become a massage therapist.
+Please note that some of the potential careers you could pursue with a bachelor's degree in alternative medicine or a related field requires additional education, training and licensure beyond that provided by a bachelor's degree program.
+As of 2014, massage therapy was regulated through licensing or certification in Washington, D.C., at the state level in 45 states and at the local level in several regions, so you'd need to be aware of the regulations in the area in which you'd like to practice if you chose to become a massage therapist.